-9. Rename the animation file: The previous step will create a file whose name begins rock or spin, and ends in .gif, in your animation\kit folder.
-Rename it to something appropriate (keeping .gif as the end of the file name!), because if you make another animation, it will overwrite this file.
+9. Rename the animation file: The previous step will create a file whose name begins rock or spin, and ends in .gif, in your animation_kit folder.
+Rename it to something appropriate

+(keeping .gif as the end of the file name!), because if you make another animation, it will overwrite this file.

 10. Drag the .gif file and drop it into a slide in your presentation.
 Resize and position as desired.
-In Google Slides or recent versions of PowerPoint, it will animate automatically.
-In older versions of PowerPoint, it will animate only when you go into Slideshow/Projection mode.
+In Google Slides, it will animate automatically.
+In PowerPoint, it will animate only when you go into Slideshow/Projection mode.
 (Optional: you can preview the animation by dragging the .gif file and dropping it into a web browser window.)